 This gap semester program is perfect for high school graduates, college students, and graduates, and gap year students, ideally 17 to 22 years old.
 Optional transferable academic credit is available to all participants

-Arrive in Bangkok, Thailand, having journeyed from ‘the West’ to ‘the East’.
-You'll be met by your Program Instructors and transferred to our group accommodation.
+Arrive in Bangkok, Thailand, having journeyed from the West to the East.
 In Bangkok, cultures entwine in a symphony of sounds, scents, sights and tastes – it is sensory overload!